 As the pressure to drive cost and time savings intensifies, finance leaders realize they need to be agile.
-With earnings and revenues estimated to increase by 7.8% and 9.6%, respectively in 2022, business models, budgets, and processes are constantly evolving and successful finance leaders are adapting through busy growth periods.
+With earnings and revenues estimated to increase by 7.8% and 9.6%, respectively in 2022, business models, budgets, and processes need to evolve to keep up with growth.

-Alongside all of these demands, the role of a finance leader has evolved into a more strategic one.
-CEOs now want visibility into all aspects of the finance process as well recommendations based on data and trends.
-As a result, an increasing number look to modernize their Procure-to-Pay (P2P) processes.
+Addressing strategic priorities and refining processes provides the necessary support for finance leaders to step into a more strategic role.
+CEOs now want visibility into all aspects of the finance process, as well as recommendations based on data and trends.

 Why are organizations modernizing their P2P process?

-Firstly, modernizing a P2P process does not mean that a full ERP replacement is needed.
-It is simply leveraging technology to streamline the process of a company buying and paying for goods and services.
+Firstly, modernizing a P2P process does not require a full ERP replacement.
+It is simply leveraging technology to streamline the process of buying and paying for goods and services.
 Companies who have successfully modernized their P2P process are experiencing significant benefits:

 Save Employee Time

-Automation of the P2P process will eliminate a number of manual tasks.
-This gives back more man-hours to the organization allows finance teams to focus on important tasks without dropping the ball on essential paperwork.
+Automation of the P2P process eliminates a number of manual tasks.
+Giving back more man-hours to the organization allows finance teams to focus on important tasks without dropping the ball on essential paperwork.

 Decreasing risk of human error